bitsongofficial/go-bitsong/docs/delegator-guide-cli.md

 3. Do **NOT** choose the "Config as a new device" option.
 Instead, choose "Restore Configuration"
 4. Choose a PIN
 5. Choose the 12 words option
-6. Input each of the words you got during the fundraiser, in the correct order.

 Your ledger is now correctly set up with your fundraiser mnemonic!
 Do not lose this mnemonic!
 If your ledger is compromised, you can always restore a new device again using the same mnemonic.